lambrospetrou/oxford-msc/plain-text/ch-dist-sys.md

 Moreover, let us consider that we want to use HyperCube and hash on attributes _A_ and _E_, and that our cluster contains 6 nodes.

-There are four (4) possible HyperCube configurations in order to use all nodes and are shown below.
+There are four possible HyperCube configurations in order to use all nodes, all shown below.
 Notation _K x M_ means that we assign a dimension of size _K_ to attribute A and a dimension of size _M_ to attribute E.

 ```
 Conf 1: 1 x 6